 These two courses, Practical Life and Sensorial, are not taught in any other educational approach, even traditional ones.

 Baking and cooking in your own home or in a Montessori classroom may teach you a great deal about yourself and your surroundings.

 For starters, math is used for measurements, oven temperature, and the usage of a timer, among other things.

 When it comes to chopping ingredients, washing fruits and vegetables, and other such tasks, Practical Life takes over.

 Young children will like participating in activities such as these, household chores and other similar Practical Life exercises, especially when they realize that the people who get the food or baked products will also receive affection as a result of their efforts.

 #2 Teach children to write notes or letters and deliver to loved one and strangers

-We might alter our focus from giving and receiving gifts to penning words of affirmation to those we care about in this age of lack of physical touch as a result of social alienation and isolation.
+We might alter our focus from giving and receiving gifts to penning words of affirmation.
+This is for those we care about in a time of lack of physical touch as a result of isolation.

 It is true that words have tremendous power… both for good and evil…

-Just imagine how much fun it would be to set up tables and chairs, attractive stationery, and pens or markers for a special activity and then encourage children to participate in it.
+Just imagine how much fun it would be to set up tables and chairs, attractive stationery, and pens or markers.
+It would be marked for a special activity and then encourage children to participate in it.